 deptsal is updated by calling

 etl.refresh_deptsal.
 We can fire this call using database triggers.
 Listing 5 shows how.

 after insert or update or delete on dept

 after insert or update or delete on emp

 deptsal is updated after each DML statement on tables

-dept. To test if the database triggers work, I just need to remove the call to
+dept. To test if the database triggers work, I just need to remove the call of

 etl.refresh_deptsal in the existing tests.
 For the test on the existing data, I can fire a refresh with a technical update.
 And voilà, all tests run through without errors.